Nebulisers in brief

 - In the past, some people with asthma used nebuliser machines at home but that's no longer advised for most people with asthma.
 Buying a nebuliser for home use could be unsafe and harmful and may not contain the licensed medicine dose for asthma.

 What is a nebuliser?

 A nebuliser is a machine that changes liquid medicine into a fine mist.
 This can then be inhaled through a mask or mouthpiece.
-These days, nebulisers are used to give high doses of reliever medicine usually in an emergency, for example when someone’s having a severe asthma attack in an ambulance or in hospital.
-This is because they can be the best way to deliver a dose of medicine to someone who’s really struggling to breathe.
+These days, nebulisers are used to give high doses of reliever medicine usually in an emergency, for example when someone's having a severe asthma attack in an ambulance or in hospital.
+This is because they can be the best way for a health professional to deliver a dose of medicine to someone who's really struggling to breathe.

 In the past, some people with asthma used nebuliser machines at home but that's no longer advised for most people with asthma.
 This is because the latest research shows using a reliever inhaler with a spacer is easier, cheaper and just as effective for most people.
 Also, relying on a nebuliser to treat asthma symptoms at home can be dangerous because it could mean you wait longer before getting medical help when your asthma symptoms are getting worse.

 Most people with asthma don't need to use a nebuliser.
 In fact, the latest research has shown that using your reliever inhaler (usually blue) with a spacer is just as effective as a nebuliser for treating most mild to moderate asthma symptoms.

 At the first signs of symptoms an asthma attack, use your reliever inhaler.
 There's no evidence that using a nebuliser in this situation is any more effective.

 Can you get a nebuliser machine for home use?